Melanie is an avid vegan homemaker who has been enjoying cooking and experimenting in the kitchen for over 15 years.

 The Biblical History of Passover

 We see the story of the first Passover in Exodus 12, as it is the final plague that comes upon the Egyptians.
-However, the story begins way back in the end of Genesis with Jacob.
+However, the story begins way back at the end of Genesis with Jacob.
 Allow me to give as quick of a synopsis as possible.

 Jacob, whom the Lord had renamed Israel, had twelve sons, eleven of whom despised their twelfth brother Joseph because of his gift of dreams.
 Joseph told his brothers that he had dreams in which they all bowed down to him, and this angered them to the point where they wanted to kill him.
 Joseph's brother Reuben interceded for him, so instead Joseph was sold to Midianite merchants who in turn sold him to Potiphar, one of the Pharaoh's officials.
 Potiphar entrusted everything he had to Joseph because he saw that the Lord was with him.
 However, Joseph was thrown into prison because Potiphar's wife lied and said that he tried to rape her.